Following

-in the footsteps of Count Zeppelin and the success of his early
+of Count Zeppelin and the success of his early rigid airships,

-build the first British rigid airship was a direct attempt to
+British rigid airship was a direct attempt to compete with the

 Statistics